DKilchik/Test-Automation-Course/Lesson1/README.md

 #### Introduction .

-Simple tests example using requests library.Also is shown wrapper usage
+Simple tests example using requests library.Also is shown decorator usage